dolittle/Home/Documentation/naming.md

 * Factory
 * Manager

-Another common naming is to include the word `Base` as a prefix or postfix.
+Another common thing seen and done is to include the word `Base` as a prefix or postfix.
 This should not be there.

 Instead of adding post/pre-fixes; make the naming unambiguous instead.